ZeeSpire/zss-afk-site/_posts/en/2022-12-18-about-truffles-and-how-to-find-them.markdown

 last_modified_at: 18 December 2022
 keywords: truffle hunting, culinary experience, Romania, travel, Transylvania
 description: How was the truffle hunt organized by Terra Carpatica, at the end of October 2022, in Buzau County, Romania.
-categories: [EN, Transylvania, Romania, Travel]
+categories: [EN, Romania-EN]
+tag: EN
 permalink: /about-truffles-and-how-to-find-them/
 permalink-to-next-language: /ro/despre-trufe-si-gasirea-lor/
 featured-image: